vmware-tanzu-labs/cf-mgmt/docs/config/README.md

 # added in 1.0.12+ allows specifying a named quota, cannot be used with enable-space-quota
 named-quota:

+# added in 1.0.26+ allows unassigning named security groups that are not in configuration
+enable-unassign-security-group: true/false
 ```

 #### Space Default Configuration